 - Place the dough on a work surface dusted with flour and knead for 6-7 minutes until elastic and smooth.

-- Place the cinnamon, vanilla and almond extract and the dried fruit on top of the dough and knead it in.0.5 tsp ground cinnamon, 0.5 tsp vanilla extract, 0.5 tsp almond extract, 50 g mixed peel, 40 g dried cranberries, 70 g cherries and berries mix, 140 g dried mixed fruit
+- Place the cinnamon, vanilla and almond extract and the dried fruit on top of the dough and knead it in.0.5 tsp ground cinnamon, 0.5 tsp vanilla extract, 0.5 tsp almond extract, 50 g mixed peel, 40 g dried cranberries, 35 g dried cherries, 140 g dried mixed fruit, 35 g dried blueberries

 - Once it is all incorporated, put the dough back in a large bowl, cover it with clingfilm, and leave to rise for 1-2 hours, until doubled in size.